Proactive and forward thinking.

 Phone: 07 578 0059

-Michelle Carabine, Senior Solicitor
+Michelle Carabine, Associate

 Michelle acts for and advises migrant clients in relation to residency (investor) applications.
-She holds a Graduate Certificate in New Zealand Immigration Advice also specialises in commercial law.
+She holds a Graduate Certificate in New Zealand Immigration Advice and also specialises in commercial law.

-A multi-talented lawyer, she seamlessly divides her time between our specialist immigration team and helping with commercial and property law issues.
+A multi-talented lawyer, she seamlessly divides her time between our specialist immigration team, and helping with commercial and property law issues.